Naso people: Language

-2009

-On Oct.
-6, more than 150 Térraba and others marched along the inter-American highway to demand respect for their right to participate in decisions involving their lands.
-They marched all the way to the town of Buenos Aires, more than 8 miles (13 kilometers) from Térraba territory.
-ICE employees filmed and shouted at them in Buenos Aires, causing a confrontation that required police intervention.

-2011

-The Costa Rican Electricity Institute (Instituto Costarricense de Electricidad – ICE) removed their equipment and suspended work in Térraba territory.
+The Naso people speak Teribe, though the majority also speak Spanish.

 Economy

 The Naso, who now live in the province of Bocas del Toro, Panama, are for the most part very poor subsistence farmers who supplement their earnings with the sale of the agricultural products (cocoa, oranges, plantains, etc.), animals (pigs, chickens, ducks, etc.), lumber (Cordia alliodora, Cedrela odorata, etc.) and some handicrafts which they transport to the relatively nearby city of Changuinola (population 30,000, two hours down river by raft or dugout canoe).
 While the Naso are isolated in geographic terms and receive few visitors to their communities, they are for the most part bilingual (Naso and Spanish), wear Western clothing, and many among them have converted to evangelical Protestant religions.

 The Costa Rica branch has been successful in gaining United Nations financial support to build tourism facilities including hostel/cabin housing with plumbing and improvement to trails.